Investigator Who Commissioned The Dossier Detailed His Suspicions About Trump's Businesses In House Testimony

 While much of the House interview with Simpson covered familiar ground, parts of it were surprising in their detail as Simpson explained how he came to hire a former British intelligence officer to investigate Trump’s dealings in Russia and why he trusted the officer’s findings.

-Unlike Simpson’s interview with the Senate intelligence committee, in which senators questioned him about unrelated work Simpson did for a law firm defending a Russian company accused of money laundering, House members focused on Trump’s businesses and his possible ties to wealthy Russians.
+Unlike Simpson’s interview with the Senate Judiciary Committee, in which staff questioned him about unrelated work Simpson did for a law firm defending a Russian company accused of money laundering, House members focused on Trump’s businesses and his possible ties to wealthy Russians.

-Simpson made a previously unreported allegation against a Soviet-born real-estate broker who handled dozens of sales at Trump-licensed high-rises in Miami.
+Simpson made a previously unreported allegation against a Soviet-born real estate broker who handled dozens of sales at Trump-licensed high-rises in Miami.
 He called Elena Baronoff “a suspected organized crime figure” with links to a businessman in Sicily who “has a lot of interesting relationships with the Russians as well.”
 Baronoff died in 2015.

 Simpson’s Nov.
 14, 2017, interview was voluntary, and he fielded questions from both Democratic and Republican members of the committee.
-The questioners included Republicans Mike Conaway of Texas, Tom Rooney of Florida, Trey Gowdy of South Carolina and Mike Quigley of Illinois as well as Democrats Speier and Adam Schiff of California, the senior Democrat on the committee.
+The questioners included Republicans Mike Conaway of Texas, Tom Rooney of Florida, Trey Gowdy of South Carolina, and Mike Quigley of Illinois, as well as Democrats Speier and Adam Schiff of California, the senior Democrat on the committee.

 Simpson raised questions about the funding sources for the development of some Trump-licensed condos in the US and abroad.
 He said that in some projects, the developers were able to attract commercial financing by overstating the number of units that had been sold in the initial phases of a development.
 Simpson cited the Trump SoHo, a development in lower Manhattan in which Trump had an 18% interest.

-A lawsuit filed by some early Trump SoHo purchasers alleged that the developers as well as Donald Trump Jr. and Ivanka Trump overstated sales to inflate prices.
+A lawsuit filed by some early Trump SoHo purchasers alleged that the developers, as well as Donald Trump Jr. and Ivanka Trump, overstated sales to inflate prices.
 The Manhattan district attorney’s office reportedly investigated and brought no charges.
 Trump settled the lawsuit by paying the plaintiffs $2.8 million to refund most of their payments, according to a news report.

 Thomas Frank is an FBI reporter at BuzzFeed News.
 He is based in Washington, DC.